Enjoy the beauty of Baku: a comprehensive guide for new travelers

 Recommend

-It is not possible to visit Baku without stopping at the Azerbaijani Carpet Museum, which houses an enormous collection of traditional carpets that reflect the country's history and culture.
-Designed in the form of a folded carpet, the museum is one of the city's most prominent modern architectural landmarks.
-Here you can learn how to weave carpets and see centuries-old artworks, giving you a deep look at Azerbaijani handicrafts.
+No visit to Baku is complete without stopping at the Azerbaijan Carpet Museum, which houses a vast collection of traditional carpets that reflect the country's history and culture.
+Designed to resemble a folded carpet, the museum is one of the city's most striking modern architectural landmarks.
+Here you can learn how carpets are woven and see artworks that are centuries old, giving you a deep look at Azerbaijani handicrafts.

-Stretching along the coast of the Cassian Sea, Baku Boulevard is a great place to stroll and enjoy the scenery.
-Spend hours walking along the waterfront, where parks, cafes and restaurants are dotted.
-This place is ideal for families and individuals who want to relax after a day full of tourist activities.
-In addition, visitors can go boating to enjoy a short cruise or enjoy the water activities available.
+Stretching along the coast of the Caspian Sea, Baku Boulevard is a great place to stroll and enjoy the scenery.
+Spend hours walking the waterfront, where parks, cafés and restaurants are dotted along the promenade.
+This area is ideal for families and for those who want to relax after a day full of sightseeing.
+Visitors can also go boating for a short cruise or enjoy the water activities available.

 ADVERTISEMENT